Vitamin C – Best Foods and Recipes

 • Antioxidant properties: Vitamin C acts as an antioxidant, which means it helps protect cells from damage caused by harmful molecules called free radicals.
 This can help reduce the risk of chronic diseases such as cancer, heart disease, and arthritis.

 • Iron absorption: Vitamin C helps the body absorb iron from plant-based foods and supplements.
-Iron is an essential mineral that is important for producing red blood cells and preventing anemia.
+Iron is an essential mineral that is important for producing red blood cells and preventing anaemia.

 • Mood regulation: Vitamin C has been shown to play a role in regulating mood and reducing symptoms of depression.